-- Background document explaining where to find the advice package, JNCC's role in the provision of conservation advice, how the advice has been prepared, when to refer to it and how to apply it; - Conservation Objectives setting out the broad ecological aims for the site; - Statements on: - o the site's protected feature condition and General Management Approach; - o conservation benefits that the site can provide; and - conservation measures needed to further the conservation objectives stated for the site (this document). - Supplementary Advice on Conservation Objectives (SACO) providing more detailed and site-specific information on the conservation objectives; and - Advice on Operations providing information on those human activities that, if taking place within or near the site, could impact it and hinder the achievement of the conservation objectives stated for the site.
+- Background document explaining where to find the advice package, JNCC's role in the provision of conservation advice, how the advice has been prepared, when to refer to it and how to apply it; - Conservation Objectives setting out the broad ecological aims for the site; - Statements on: - o the site's protected feature condition; - o conservation benefits that the site can provide; and - conservation measures needed to further the conservation objectives stated for the site.
+This includes information on those human activities that, if taking place within or near the site, can impact it and hinder the achievement of the conservation objectives stated for the site (this document); - Supplementary Advice on Conservation Objectives (SACO) providing more detailed and site-specific information on the conservation objectives; and - Advice on Operations providing information on those human activities that, if taking place within or near the site, can impact it and hinder the achievement of the conservation objectives stated for the site.